Board Certified Oral & Maxillofacial Surgeons

 Our Oral & Maxillofacial Surgeon, Dr. Joseph R. Funderburk and Dr. David J. Lillian, practice full scope Oral, Maxillofacial, & Dental Implant Surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.

-Both our Surgeons are Board Certified by The American Board of Oral & Maxillofacial Surgery indicating they have reached the highest level of surgical competence in their respective field.
-They are specialists in dental implants, performing a full range of dental implant and bone grafting procedures.
+Dr. Funderburk is certified by The American Board of Oral & Maxillofacial Surgery.
+He is a specialist in dental implants, performing a full range of dental implant and bone grafting procedures.
 He can diagnose and treat facial pain, facial injuries, and TMJ disorders.